jwolf0192/copilot-nativefier/README.md

+This guide explains how to package Microsoft Copilot as a standalone Linux desktop app using Nativefier.
+It includes fixes for temp directory errors and launcher integration for XFCE.

 ## Packaging Microsoft Copilot as a Native Linux App

 This writeup documents how to package [https://copilot.microsoft.com](https://copilot.microsoft.com) as a standalone desktop app using Nativefier.
 It includes launcher integration and persistent fixes for temp directory and permission issues.
 Built and validated in a customized Xubuntu environment.